Wendy McMurdo

 Wendy McMurdo (born 1962) specialises in photography and digital media.
-In 2018 she was named as one of the Hundred Heroines, an award created by the Royal Photographic Society to showcase the best of global contemporary female photographic practice.
+In 2018 she was named as one of the Hundred Heroines, an award created by the Royal Photographic Society to showcase global female photographic practice.

 Early life and education

 McMurdo was born in Edinburgh, Scotland.
 She attended Edinburgh College of Art, Goldsmiths, University of London and Pratt Institute in Brooklyn, New York where she first became interested in photography.

-Career
+Photographic work

 Her work centres around the relationship between technology and identity and she has produced several influential bodies of work which explore this theme.